Skip to content

 Prioritize a frictionless user experience

-“Businesses should prioritize user experience by making cookie banners visually appealing, easy to understand, and simple to interact with,” says Paulat.
+“Businesses should prioritize user experience by making cookie banners visually appealing, easy to understand, and simple to interact with,” says Eike Paulat.

-- Make all settings easily accessible
+• Make all settings and information easily accessible

-- Optimize for mobile devices like smartphones and tablets
+• Optimize for mobile devices like smartphones and tablets

-- Spread information across notice layers
+• Separate information across notice layers

 Create a design that aligns with your brand image

-A CMP like Usercentrics enables you to create branded cookie banners for your website.
+A CMP like Usercentrics’ enables you to create branded cookie banners for your website.
 The tool provides the features necessary for privacy compliance, and makes it easy to adjust colors, text, and layout, and add your company logo.
 These branded elements remain consistent even as the CMP adapts your cookie banner to comply with different regional laws.

 The next priority is to maximize opt-in rates without sacrificing user experience or introducing legal risk.
 Below are some tips for optimizing your cookie pop-up and notice while maintaining privacy compliance.